tedneward/Worldspine-DnD5e/Classes/Cleric/Life.md

 ```
 def level8(npc):
-    npc.defer(lambda npc: npc.actions.append(f"***Divine Strike.*** Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra {1 if npc.levels('Cleric') < 14 else 2}d8 radiant damage to the target.") )
+    npc.append(Action("Divine Strike", "Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra {1 if npc.levels('Cleric') < 14 else 2}d8 radiant damage to the target.") )
 ```

 ## Supreme Healing